Nutrition and Food

 The newly adopted label is shown in Figure 5-five.
 Specific types of information contained on the new label are highlighted.

 Proposals for the labeling of raw foods, including fresh produce, meat, and seafood, are now being studied.

 Concern for consumer protection stems from recent disclosures regarding inadequate meat inspection, undercooking of hamburgers, and the risk of contaminated seafood.

 Currently, single-ingredients meat, fish, and poultry products are not required to have a label.
-In most areas of the country, however, the standard food label is being applied.

 Figure 5-five Nutrition Facts panel.
 A Top of the panel; B, the bottom of the panel.